Norway considering whether to exclude Huawei from building 5G network

 In August, U.S. President Donald Trump signed a bill that barred the U.S. government from using Huawei equipment and is mulling an executive order that would also bar U.S. companies from doing so.

 It is also calling on its allies not to use Huawei equipment when building 5G networks.
-In Britain, telecoms operator BT is removing Huawei equipment from the core of its existing 3G and 4G mobile operations and will not use the Chinese company for central parts of the next network.
+In Britain, telecoms operator BT is refraining from doing so.